LagazoLabs/CSE-212-Final-Project/Data Structures Project/2-topic.md

 # Linked List

 ## Introduction
 A link list is a data structure that is utilized to organize data.
 Unlike arrays, values in a linked list are not guranted to be next to eachother.
-There are pointers that will direct the code to the location of the next value.
-In this case, a location of a value is refered to as a node.
+There are **pointers** that will direct the code to the location of the next value.
+In this case, a location of a value is refered to as a **node**.

 ## Why Linked List Are Used
-Some may be asking why we don't just use a regular array, wouldn't it be more simplier that way?
-Why yes, it may be the more simple solution, but it will not always be the most efficient.
-Linked list have a big-O-notation of o(1) when it comes to insertions and deletions (meaning the size of the linked list will not matter towards performance), while arrays will have a big-O-notation of o(n) (which *will* be dependent on the array size).
 When thinking whether or not to use an array or a linked list, consider the following:
 * The size (or expected size) of the data that you are gonna utilize for the program.
 * The overall scope of the program.
 * The complexity of the task that involves the data.

+As with [queues](1-topic.md), linked list are used are often utilized in certain scenarions instead of arrays.
+Linked list have a big-O-notation of o(1) when it comes to insertions and deletions (meaning the size of the linked list will not matter towards performance), while arrays will have a big-O-notation of o(n) (which *will* be dependent on the array size).

+In addition, the overall scope of the program matters as well if you trying to decide between linked list and arrays.
+If the program is just one file with not that many lines, you're probably fine without it.
+However, if the program has many different files all with many lines of code, it might be best to consider a linked list to help with efficiency.

+Lastly, it can also depend on what the program is doing to the data.
+Is it printing it all out?
+Is it modifying it?
+Is it performing match?
+Are you trying to find a specific item?
+Are you trying to sort the data in a specific way?
+Consider the complexity at the task at hand before implementing a linked list.

 ![big_o_notation](images/big_o_notation_graph.png)
 [Source](https://www.bigocheatsheet.com)